 This has likely contributed to the programme’s coverage now reaching 99 per cent of the eligible population, according to Charles Knox-Vydmanov, Global Social Protection Advisor with HelpAge International (Figure 1).

 The data comes from citizen monitoring of the Zanzibar pension facilitated by HelpAge International.

 Figure 2 shows data on whether older people understand why they receive the transfer.
 From a relatively low level right after the introduction of the programme, the proportion of people with knowledge of the purpose of the programme increased rapidly during the first four months of implementation.

 As the Figure also shows, awareness of the universal Zanzibar pension is much higher than of the poverty targeted programmes in Kenya and Mozambique, as well as of the Senior Citizens’ Grant in Uganda, which is universal in some districts, but not in others.

-The survey data also identified the most common complaints, which include mostly issues related to payments, as Figure 3, below, shows.
+The survey data also identified the most common complaints, which include mostly issues related to payments.

 According to Mr. Mohammed, there have been some positive responses from the government to these issues.
 For example, grievances about long distances to receive payments have now led to a doubling of the number of pay-points.

 In general, he explained, the government of Zanzibar has been very active in addressing the main collective issues raised through the grievances mechanism and by older people’s organisations.